Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 1. Go for the fastest time.
 Reaching the bottom and defeating the Catalyst as fast as possible (This will be the expected form of play for most players and the default view on the Leaderboard)
 2. Go for the longest time.
 Levels are infinite and players can choose to stay on a level and ignore the catalyst while they rack up kills and time spent alive.
 Early levels will start by linearly increasing in difficulty with time while later levels will be more erratic and unforgiving
-I.E(Reaching the 5 minute mark on Level 1 should be very difficult but reaching that same time on Level 8 should be humanly impossible)
+I.E (Reaching the 5 minute mark on Level 1 should be very difficult but reaching that same time on Level 8 should be humanly impossible)

 After the Catalysts escapes, the shockwave it creates will erase all remaining enemies and the music and scenery will instantly change to signify to the player that the level is complete.
 The score timer will pause.
-At the player's leisure, they can jump into the hole and follow the Catalyst to the next level.
+At the player's leisure or until the portal expands far enough, the player will fall into the portal and follow the Catalyst to the next level.

 ---